Your address while you are in training is listed below in English and in the Cyrillic alphabet.

 Mongolia (via China)

-U.S. dollars can be exchanged at various places in Ulaanbaatar, including hotels, the Trade and Development Bank, post offices, and legal money exchange facilities.
+U.S. dollars can be exchanged at various places in Ulaanbaatar and a select number of cities in Mongolia.
+It is possible to exchange money at a variety of locations, including legal money exchange facilities (State Department Store, Flower Center, etc.) and most major bank branches.
 Depending on the size of your community, you may be able to change money there as well.
 Many places will not exchange for U.S. dollars that are old and wrinkled; they like pristine bills.
-Also, the exchange rate is slightly lower for traveler’s checks of any size or bills in denominations smaller than $50.
 There are two options for getting cash transferred from the United States.
 The cheapest and easiest is using an ATM machine.
-There are internationally connected ATMs around Ulaanbaatar.
+ATM machines in urban areas are often internationally connected.
 Some do not have local fees, but your U.S. bank may charge you to use them.
-While credit cards are of limited use in Mongolia, they are accepted by major hotels, restaurants, and shops in Ulaanbaatar and may come in handy when traveling outside the country.
-Traveler’s checks can be purchased at the Trade and Development Bank in Ulaanbaatar and cashed there for a 2 percent fee.
-Although few retail outfits in Mongolia will accept them, they are useful for travel in other countries in the region.
+While debit/credit cards are becoming more useful in Mongolia, they are not accepted everywhere.
+They are able to be used at most hotels, restaurants, and shops in Ulaanbaatar and some urban areas.
+They also come in handy when traveling outside the country.
+In smaller shops and markets around Mongolia, retailers are still heavily reliant on cash (Mongolian Tugrik).
+Traveler’s checks are outdated and are not commonly accepted in Mongolia.
 Personal checks are not accepted in Mongolia.